Tiramisioux/cinemate/README.md

 # cinemate2
 Manual controls and a simple GUI for cinepi-raw, adding basic functionality of starting and stopping recording and changing camera parameters (ISO, shutter angle and frame rate) via the GPIO pins.
 Start/stop recording with USB keyboard.

-Preinstalled image file with Raspbian + CinePi RAW can be found in the release section of this repository.
+Preinstalled image file with Raspbian + cinepi-raw + cinemate2 can be found in the release section of this repository.

-For adding cinemate2, follow install instructions below.
+For adding cinemate2 manually to an existing cinepi-raw installation, follow install instructions below.

 ## Basic functions